ANKAM1819/MERN-Tasks/README.md

 # MERN-Tasks

 # Info
-1) Name: ADITH SAGAR GOWDA
+1) Name: ANKAM SRINIVAS
-2) Reg No: 21BAI1928
+2) Reg No: 21MIS7009
-3) VIT Email: adithsagar.gowda2021@vitstudent.ac.in
+3) VIT Email: srinivas.21mis7009vitstudent.ac.in
-4) Personal Email: adithgowda06@gmail.com

 # Details
 This repository includes all the tasks/works done during the course of the MERN-Stack.